 Gone are the days of old-fashioned school punishments like dunce caps and hickory-stick beatings: methods used to punish children have evolved with the times.
 As comparatively benevolent penalties like time-outs and groundings demonstrate, older discipline techniques have mostly been replaced by non-violent and progressive approaches.
 However, it's still rather harrowing - and fun - to revisit the childhood discipline tactics that one's grandparents (and one's grandparents' grandparents) endured on a sometimes routine basis.
 From blood-curdling tribal consequences to old-school Victorian humiliations, the below list details just a few of the disciplinary methods the world once saw fit to practice.

-Folklore is arguably the oldest (and perhaps most effective) child-discipline method in the world.
-The English terrorized their little ones with tales of Jenny Greenteeth, the corpse-like apparition who pulled disobediently wandering children into ponds and bogs.
-Then there was Raw Head and Bloody Bones, who, in the words of folklorist Ruth Tongue, "lived in a dark cupboard, usually under the stairs.
+Folk tales were often used to deter children from undesirable behavior.
+The English used tales like that of Jenny Greenteeth – the corpse-like apparition who pulled disobedient, wandering children into ponds and bogs – and Raw Head and Bloody Bones, who, in the words of folklorist Ruth Tongue, "lived in a dark cupboard, usually under the stairs.
 If you were heroic enough to peep through a crack you would get a glimpse of the dreadful, crouching creature, with blood running down his face, seated waiting on a pile of raw bones that had belonged to children who told lies or said bad words.”

-The term "dunce," and its infamously accompanying hat, has a rather surprising origin.
-As the 1911 Encyclopedia Britannica put it:
+The term "dunce" and its infamously accompanying hat have a rather surprising origin.
+As stated by the 1911 Encyclopedia Britannica,

-"'Duns' or 'Dunsman' was a name early applied by...opponents to the followers of Duns Scotus, the Scotists...
-When, in the 16th century, the Scotists obstinately opposed the 'new learning,' the term 'duns' or 'dunce' became...a term of abuse, a synonym for one incapable of scholarship, a dull blockhead."
+"The word [dunce] is derived from the name of the great schoolman, John Duns Scotus, whose works on logic, theology and philosophy were accepted text-books in the universities from the 14th century.
+When, in the 16th century, [followers of Duns Scotus] obstinately opposed the 'new learning,' the term 'duns' or 'dunce' became, in the mouths of the humanists and reformers, [a derogatory term], a synonym for one incapable of scholarship, a dull blockhead."